zulip/zulip/templates/zerver/help/import-from-slack.md

 # Import from Slack

-You can import your Slack organization into Zulip.
-It's a great way to preserve your organization's history when you migrate from Slack to Zulip, and to make the transition easy for the members of your organization.
+You can import your current workspace into a Zulip organization.
+It's a great way to preserve your workspace history when you migrate to Zulip, and to make the transition easy for the members of your organization.

 The import will include your organization's: